thaapasa/ts-monorepo/README.md

 With the path aliases in place in `tsconfig.json`, the TypeScript compiler (`tsc`) will find the files, but other tools need to be configured:

+Depending on the project, you may need to have the imported shared code folders added to the `include` list of your `tsconfig.json` so that `tsc` knows to compile the imported files.

 #### Jest

 Create a JS config file for jest, import `pathsToModuleNameMapper`